ytakefuji/airpiano/README.md

 "The Cuckoo"
 https://youtu.be/evyfpph-WOY

-# How to install air-piano
+# How to install airpiano

-Python3.7 or Python3.8 is recommended for running air-piano.
+Python3.7 or Python3.8 is recommended for running airpiano.
-In order to run air-piano, the following libraries must be installed.
+In order to run airpiano, the following libraries must be installed.

 $ pip install musicalbeeps